halitworks/halitworks/README.md

 A young developer, maker, and Linux enthusiast chasing their dreams.
 <br></br>
 A high school student, entrepreneurial programmer, and the software captain of FIRST Robotics [Team 6064](https://team6064.org.tr/).
 I’m pursuing network engineering, with a focus on network products from Cisco, Aruba, Juniper, Huawei, TP-Link, and others.
-I also have experience in server setups, backup systems, and firewalls.
+I also have experience in server setups, including IBM, Dell, HPE, and other brands, as well as backup systems and firewalls.
 I’ve worked with a variety of Raspberry Pi and Orange Pi series.
 Additionally, I develop Gnome extensions for Linux.
 In short, I’m currently a system expert.

 <p align="center"><br>
 <a href="https://python.org"><img alt="Python" src="https://img.shields.io/badge/Python%20-%2314354C.svg?logo=python&logoColor=white"></img></a>